[Kaggle Competition] Probabilistic forecasting I : Temperature

 Model Definition and Fitting on Proper Training Set

-The aim here is to predict Conditional Quantiles (Prediction Points for each Quantile).
+The final goal will be to predict Conditional Quantiles (Prediction Points for each Quantile).

 The loss function used by Catboost Quantiles/Multiquantiles regressor is the Quantile Loss Function a.k.a Pinball Loss Function: